Jaseci-Labs/jaseci/support/jac-lang.org/docs/why.md

 ## About Jac's Creator

-Hello, I'm Jason Mars, the creator of Jac and it's data spatial programming model.
+Hello, I'm Jason Mars, the lead creator and BDFL of Jac and it's data spatial programming model.
 I'm a computer enthusiast, a comp. sci. prof, a tech entrepreneur, an avid coder, a gamer, etc. I aim to bring the insights I've gain through these roles to the creation of Jac to make it useful, practical, and beautiful, oh and FUN!!